A two stage approach for order and rack allocation with order backlog in a mobile rack environment: First-stage and second-stage formulations

-In our approach we partition the set of orders into two disjoint sets $F$ and $S$ where $F \cap S= \emptyset$ and $F \cup S = [o~|~o=1,\ldots,O]$. $F$ is the set of orders which must be allocated to pickers whilst respecting picker capacity constraints, and $S$ is the set of orders which (potentially) may involve some orders that cannot be allocated to pickers (e.g.~because to do so would violate picker capacity constraints).
-Our approach involves: \begin{itemize} \item a first-stage formulation allocating both orders $o \in F$ and racks to pickers whilst maintaining inventory levels sufficient for orders $o \in S$ \item a second-stage formulation allocating (if possible) orders $o \in S$ to pickers, but restricting attention to just the set of racks assigned to pickers at the first-stage \end{itemize}
+In our approach we partition the set of orders into two disjoint sets $F$ and $S$ where $F \cap S= \emptyset$ and $F \cup S = [o~|~o=1,\ldots,O]$. $F$ is the set of orders which are of most importance and must be fulfilled (picked), so allocated to pickers whilst respecting picker capacity constraints. $S$ is the set of orders which are of lesser importance and may potentially be left unpicked (so constituting the backlog for the next pick window).
+For example (in practice) orders may be in $S$ if the latest time by which their pick should be scheduled such that the customer receives their order on time has not yet been reached.
+Our approach involves: \begin{compactitem} \item a first-stage formulation allocating both orders $o \in F$ and racks to pickers whilst maintaining inventory levels sufficient for orders $o \in S$ \item a second-stage formulation allocating (if possible) orders $o \in S$ to pickers, but restricting attention to just the set of racks assigned to pickers at the first-stage \end{compactitem} The logic here is that the set $F$ of orders must be picked in the current pick window, and in the first-stage racks are chosen so as to do this.
+But given that these racks are allocated to pickers it is clearly of benefit if the inventory on these racks is used to fulfil orders in $S$, and this is what the second-stage addresses. \emph{\textbf{Any unpicked orders left after the first and second stage constitute the order backlog for the consideration in the next pick window}}.
+This backlog, together with any newly arrived orders, is partitioned into two (new) disjoint sets $F$ and $S$ and the process repeats over a succession of pick windows.